rnelsonchem/simpledbf/README.rst

     In : dbf = dbf.to_pandassql('fake.h5', table="fake_tbl", chunksize=100000)

-See the `chunksize issue`_ for DataFrame export for a potential issue you may encounter with chunksize.
+See the `chunksize issue`_ for DataFrame export for information on a potential problem you may encounter with chunksize.

 Export all DBF Files to Same HDF File/Database
 ++++++++++++++++++++++++++++++++++++++++++++++